Clemapfel/mousetrap/docs/05_events.md

 4) `click_released` (n_pressed = 2)
 5) `click_stopped`

 This allows us to easily handle double-clicks without any external function keeping track of them.
-The delay after which a click sequence stops is system-dependent and usually decided by the users operating system, not mousetrap.
+The delay after which a click sequence stops is system-dependent and usually decided by the user's operating system, not mousetrap.

 ### Differentiating Mouse Buttons